Review: OSPREY VARIANT 37 A masterpiece of the unknown "Jobs of the Pack World"

 This is not good

-- Some people may say it's a bit of a half-hearted thing
+- Some people might say it's half-baked

 Summary: What kind of activities do you recommend?